Helping children and adults to cope with difficult events

 If a child or adult wants to talk about it, just be mindful of the amount of time (attention, energy) dedicated to this conversation.
 If it’s becoming too much, it is time to divert the attention to other things.

-If a child doesn’t want to talk about the event, let it be but monitor their behaviour and patterns.
+When a child doesn’t want to talk about the event, let it be.
+However, monitor their behaviour and patterns.
 Look for signs of worry, any spontaneous and unusual outburst of tears or temper, changes of eating or sleeping patterns.
 If any of these happen, it is time to have a conversation or ask for help.
 Life coaching for children requires a lot of observation.
 In some cases you may need to make their decisions for them.

 2- Stay connected with your support network (e.g. family, friends).